 There are several different marinades for pork, but I always suggest at least using the following:

 - Vinegar or Citrus (1 part of this to 2 parts oil)

 With all of these components, you will ensure your pork is flavorful and juicy.
 I made a maple syrup-based marinade to add in a little sweetness.
 You can also add in thinks like mustard, peppers, garlic, onions, spices, etc. to help take your marinade over the top.

-STEP 2: Remove the pork chops from the bag and set on a plate.
+- 2. Remove the pork chops from the bag and set it on a plate.